 The next group of images look at the remain of Wheal Jenkin and Marke Valley Mines.
 From 1881 these worked as Marke Valley Consols Mines.

-This is an extraordinary area, I have walked it in the winter months and the summer.
-It has it’s own mini environment, The Caradon Mining District is defiantly one of my best days out.
+The Caradon Mining District is an extraordinary area, I have walked it in the winter months and the summer.
+Because it has it’s own mini environment, this is defiantly one of my best days out.